tomisme/fullstack-todo/README.md

 Added some env variables to docker-compose, success!

 Started playing around in `todo.server`, created an items table with `jdbc/execute!` and added some items. `jdbc.sql` has some helpers for CRUD operations, that seems a good middle ground between building SQL strings and pulling in a dedicated library like HoneySQL or HugSQL.

+Next up we need an HTTP server.
+I've used yada and other libraries from the JUXT stack for a large app in the past but that seems overkill.
+No need for Swagger or anything, we're only going to have a few simple routes.
+Let's just use plain Ring with its bundled Jetty adaptor.
+For routes, no need for something bi-directional, let's just use Compojure.

+Now we've got a simple Jetty server going, with wrap-reload so we can make changes to the routes without reloading the server.

+Now we need a way to communicate data to and from the client.
+We're going to be using Clojure on both the front and back ends so it would be nice to not have to convert to/from JSON.
+Transit seems overkill, let's just print/read EDN.